(Back to the Crossroads Search main page)

 American Time Use Survey (U.S. Bureau of Labor Statistics and U.S. Census Bureau)

 In September 2004, the first data from the American Time Use Survey (ATUS) was released by the U.S. Bureau of Labor Statistics.
 This is the first federal, nationwide study of time use in the United States, with data collection beginning in 2003.
 The web site carries data tables in ASCII format, with accompanying documentation.
 A microdata release is planned in the future, and time-series will become available as the survey continues across multiple years.

 American Time Use Survey Data Extract Builder (ATUS-X) (Minnesota Population Center)

 From the ATUS-X web site: "The American Time Use Survey Data Extract Builder (ATUS-X) is a project dedicated to making it easy for researchers to use data from the American Time Use Survey (ATUS).
 The ATUS is an ongoing time diary study, started in 2003, that is funded by the U.S. Bureau of Labor Statistics (BLS) and fielded by the U.S. Census Bureau.
 It provides detailed information about the activities in which respondents engage together with extensive information about the characteristics of those respondents and other members of their households."

 ATUS-X assigns uniform codes to the variables across years, and makes the documentation more accessible.
 With a free registration, users can create extracts from the data, selecting and downloading only the variables and years they need.

-Asia Regional Information Center (ARIC) (Office of Regional Economic Integration (OREI))
+Asia Regional Information Center (ARIC) (The Economic Research and Regional Cooperation Department)